mmiller1234321/Challenge1/README.md

 ## Changes in CSS

 The benefits, "aside", and sections were cleaned up to run with less code.
 The "content" section was cleaned up to run with less code.
 All the code related to the content section were migrated in css to above the "benefits/aside" section.

+## Acknoledgement

+I worked on elements of this code with peers and google search to find specific ways to follow accessability standards.